canha42/pinterest-pin-it/readme.txt

 After installed, go to your "Settings" menu and select "Pinterest Pin It".
 There, you'll have several settings you can change.

-= How do I add the button only to specific images? = On the plugin settings page, check the box under the "Advanced" section called "Show the 'Pin it' button only on images with 'pinthis' class".
+= How do I add the button only to specific images? = On the plugin settings page, check the box under the "Advanced" section called "Selected images only".
 Head on to your post and edit it.
 If you are using HTML view: just add `class="pinthis"` to the image.
 If a "class" already exists, just add a space to the end of it and type `pinthis`.
 If you are using Visual view, click once on your image, select the "Edit image" button, click on the "Advanced settings" tab and add to the "CSS Class" field `pinthis`.

 = Images with specific classes shouldn't show the button.
 Can this be done? = Yes.
 In the plugin settings window, just type in the class you want to exclude from recieving the button.
 You can also use the default `nopin` class on your images.

 = Can I disable the button on all images of a post? = Yes.
-In the plugin settings window, select the "Enable opt-out" box and save.
 In your post editing, you will see a "Pinterest plugin" box to the right side of your window.
-There you can select "Disable Pinterest Pin it button on this page".
+There you can select "Disable Pinterest Pin It button on all images in this page".

+= Can I add / change the "Pin This" button? =
+Yes.
+Just open the ppibfi_pinterest.css file.
+You'll find instructions there on how to change your button.

 = Where do I report bugs? =
 In the WordPress forum (http://wordpress.org/support/plugin/pinterest-pin-it-button-for-images) or, even better (as I check it more often), our bug tracker at https://github.com/canha42/pinterest-pin-it/issues (requires registry).